Richard Ridyard

 External committees:

-Bank of England, Member, Outreach Panel.
+Bank of England, Member, Outreach Panel, Bank of England.

-Irish Community Care, Trustee, Board of Trustees.
+Irish Community Care, Trustee, Board of Trustees, Irish Community Care.

-Mount Primary School, Governor, Board of Governors.
+Mount Primary School, Governor, Board of Governors, Mount Primary School.

-University of Salford, External Examiner, LLM (Law).
+University of Salford, External Examiner, LLM (Law), University of Salford.

 External collaboration: